Bruce Brown NBA Preview vs. the Bucks

 Bruce Brown Insights vs. the Bucks

-- He's connected on 1.4 threes per game, or 9.0% of his team's makes from beyond the arc this season.

-- Brown's opponents, the Bucks, have one of the NBA's fastest tempos, ranking third with 104.1 possessions per game, while his Pacers rank 12th in possessions per game with 107.3.
+- Brown's opponents, the Bucks, have one of the NBA's fastest tempos, ranking sixth with 104.4 possessions per game, while his Pacers rank 24th in possessions per game with 107.4.

+- The Bucks are the 24th-best defensive team in the league, giving up 119.2 points per game.

-- On defense, the Bucks have conceded 118.3 points per contest, which is 24th-best in the NBA.
+- On the boards, the Bucks have given up 44.6 rebounds per game, which puts them 21st in the NBA.

-- On the boards, the Bucks are 13th in the NBA, allowing 44 rebounds per game.

-- In terms of assists, the Bucks are ranked 18th in the NBA, allowing 26.4 per game.

-- The Bucks are the 16th-ranked squad in the league at allowing threes, giving up 12.9 made 3-pointers per game.
+- The Bucks are the 17th-ranked squad in the NBA, allowing 26.5 assists per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!